minio/docs/source/includes/common-minio-sse.rst

 like the bucket and object name.

-MinIO generates the KEK at the time of each cryptographic encryption or decryption operation and *never* stores the KEK to disk.
+MinIO generates the KEK at the time of each cryptographic encryption or decryption operation and *never* stores the KEK to a drive.

 .. end-sse-kek